Market Theatre (Johannesburg): Importance during apartheid

-"The strength and truth of that conviction was acknowledged(...)In providing a voice to the voiceless, The Market Theatre did not forego artistic excellence, but, rather, made a point of it."
+"The strength and truth of that conviction was acknowledged (...)
+In providing a voice to the voiceless, The Market Theatre did not forego artistic excellence, but, rather, made a point of it."

-A multitude of anti-apartheid plays were staged, including Reza de Wet's multi award-winning, African Gothic, and Woza Albert, Asinamali, Bopha, Sophiatown, You Strike The Woman, You Strike A Rock, Born in the RSA and Black Dog – Inj’emnyama.
+A multitude of anti-apartheid plays were staged, including Reza de Wet's multi award-winning, Diepe Grond, and Woza Albert, Asinamali, Bopha, Sophiatown, You Strike The Woman, You Strike A Rock, Born in the RSA and Black Dog – Inj’emnyama.
 The Market Theatre's cultural contribution to South Africa's emergence as a democracy in 1994 is significant.

+In 1981, the theatre staged the first Afrikaans translation of a play by Athol Fugard.
+The play, Hello and Goodbye, attracted a predominantly Afrikaner audience and some Afrikaans-speaking Coloureds.

+In 1987, Janet Suzman made her directorial debut, staging a production of Shakespeare's Othello at the theatre.
+Suzman offered the titular role to John Kani, who sought the blessing of Mongane Wally Serote before accepting.
+Kani accepted and the play attracted both white and black audiences.
+It was significant too in the context of apartheid South Africa, to feature a black and white romantic relationship.

 Awards

-In 1994 the Market Theatre was the recipient of the American Jujamcyn Award to honour a South African theatre organisation that had made an outstanding contribution to the development of creative talent in the history of the country's theatre.
-During its history, the Market Theatre has received 21 international awards and over 300 South African awards, which include Fleur du Cap and Naledi Theatre Awards.
+In 1995, the Market Theatre was the recipient of the American Jujamcyn Award to honour a South African theatre organisation that had made an outstanding contribution to the development of creative talent in the history of the country's theatre.
+During its history, the Market Theatre has received 21 international awards and more than 300 South African awards, which include Fleur du Cap and Naledi Theatre Awards.

 Facilities

-The Market Theatre complex houses three theatres: the Barney Simon Theatre (opened in June 1976), the Main Theatre (opened in October 1976) and the Laager Theatre (named in 1979).
+The Market Theatre complex houses three theatres: the Barney Simon Theatre (opened on 21 June 1976), the Main Theatre (opened in October 1976) and the Laager Theatre (named in 1979).
 In addition to hosting productions, the theatres are also used for conferences, seminars, presentations and product launches.